makahra/makahra/README.md

 - 👋 Howdy!
 I’m @makahra, welcome to my GitHub Page!
 - 👀 I’m interested in data analytics
 - ✨ I'm well versed in SQL, R, and Tableau but I'm continuing to strengthen my skills
-- 🌱 I’m currently learning Python (specifically pandas), and PowerBi.
+- 🌱 I’m currently learning Python (Pandas), and PowerBi.
 I will be posting some upcoming projects so please be on the look out :B
 - 📫 You can reach me via gmakahra@gmail.com

 <!---